numbergeneral/numbergeneral.github.io/_pages/about.md

 I have always been fascinated about combining computer science, finance and mathematics.
 I hold Master's degree and MBA in Finance and now I am working towards a degree in Mathematics.
 {: .text-justify}

 At the fourth year of Finance Studies I have started my career in Risk as the Market Risk Analyst in PGE, one of the biggest Polish companies, which produces and trades power.
-Next, I have worked as a Market Risk Analyst for a Swiss power trading company Axpo Trading.
-After that I have joined EY as a Risk Consultant and finally I landed a job in Citi were I work currently as a Model Validator.
+The next step in my professional path was a Market Risk Analyst for a Swiss power trading company Axpo Trading.
+After that I have joined EY as a Risk Consultant and finally landed a job in Citi as a Model Validator.
 {: .text-justify}

 During my career I have participated twice in the [Global Management Challenge](http://globalmanagementchallenge.pt/worldgmc/).
 Together with a team we first won the [National Vice-Championship](http://gmcpoland.pl/15-edycja-konkursu-gmc-poland-2014/), a year after [National Championship](https://gmcpoland.pl/en/15-edition-of-global-management-challenge-poland/) and represented Poland in World Championships in Macau, China.